openstack/kolla-ansible/doc/source/contributor/CONTRIBUTING.rst

 Basics
 ======

 #.
-Our source code is hosted on `OpenStack Kolla-Ansible Git
+Our source code is hosted on `OpenDev Kolla-Ansible Git
    <https://opendev.org/openstack/kolla-ansible/>`_.
 Bugs should be
    filed on `launchpad <https://bugs.launchpad.net/kolla-ansible>`_.